jdcloudcom/en/documentation/Management/Monitoring/Introduction/Core-Concepts.md

 It refers to the number of detection results/detection result total number *100 whose status code returned by the detection point is less than 400 during the detection period.

 **Response Time**
-Response time is the time from the initiation of the detection to the receipt of the result of the request.
+Response time is the time from initiation of the detection to receipt of the request result.
 If there is a redirect during the detection, this value contains the redirect time.
 ## Alarm Category
 **Alarm**
 Use alarm to monitor a single indicator over a specified time period and perform one or more specified actions based on how the indicator value changes relative to the threshold.
 According to the alarm rules you set, when the resource reaches the threshold, you will be notified by SMS or E-mail at the first time to protect your business.